Gut (coastal geography): Coastal channels

 Many other channels in Canada are named "Gut".
 Applied to proper names, "gut" is sometimes used more broadly.
 For instance South Gut and North Gut at the settlement of South Gut St. Anns, Nova Scotia are just inlets, while Brewery Gut in England and The Gut in Ontario are fast-flowing stretches of river, Jigsaw Rock Gut in Antarctica is a gully, and Gardner's Gut in New Zealand is a cave system.
 Conversely, some guts are not so named, such as The Rip, a gut in Australia, where the term "gut" is not used.

-Small creeks
+Creeks

-Another meaning for "gut" in geography is a small creek, and this is seen in proper names in eastern North America from the Mid-Atlantic states (for instance, The Gut in Pennsylvania, Ash Gut in Delaware, and other streams) down into the Caribbean (for instance, Guinea Gut, Fish Bay Gut, Cob Gut, Battery Gut and other rivers and streams in the United States Virgin Islands, in Jamaica (Sandy Gut, Bens Gut River, White Gut River), and in many streams and creeks of the Dutch Caribbean).
+"Gut" is sometimes used in an entirely different way, to denote a small creek.
+This use is found on the east coast of North America, from the Mid-Atlantic States down into the Caribbean islands.